How safe are you online?

 One example, of particular concern to the credit union, is one in which the phishers are impersonating the NCUA (the National Credit Union Association), asking for you to confirm your account number and password.
 DO NOT respond to any email that asks you to provide this type of information-from ANY company, financial institution, or government agency, including Eastern Utah Community Credit Union.
 If in doubt, call the institution or company using a valid phone number from the phone book, not from the phishing email or website.

 Phishers may also call you on the telephone, trying to convince you that they represent the credit union, a bank or other institution or company.
+This is known as vishing, or voice phishing.
 DO NOT give your private information to anyone who calls you on the phone.
 These callers can be very convincing and persuasive.
 They have been known to threaten to shut down your account, or use other strong arm tactics to convince you to give them your personal information.
 Simply refuse and hang up the phone.
 You may want to notify the impersonated company or institution of such attempts.

 REMEMBER: Eastern Utah Community Credit Union will not solicit confidential or sensitive member information via e-mail, telephone or other communication methods.
 Please forward suspicious emails to: email@example.com.